codyshepherd/homegrown-machine-learning/README.md

 `processing.py` scales the spambase data to standard mean, unit variance, shuffles it, and generates a ROC curve.
 It then measures accuracy as a function of number of features; first, on the most heavily weighted features, then on randomly-selected features.

+## Naive Bayes
+### A probablistic classifier for the Spambase Dataset
+Naive Bayes makes the assumption that the probabilities of all features occuring given a class are independent.
+This implementation will intermittently fail to provide good classifications.
+This happens when the exmaples are shuffled such that one or more features in every example are zero for a given class in the training set, but not the test set.
+This could be obviated by making the shuffle more deterministic, or by implementing Lapalace Smoothing.